 In this tutorial, you’ll self-host Invoice Ninja on a Raff Ubuntu 24.04 VM with Docker Compose, MySQL, Redis, Caddy automatic HTTPS, persistent storage, bootstrap user setup, and a first verified backup.

 Invoice Ninja is a self-hosted invoicing platform for invoices, quotes, expenses, tasks, payments, clients, and recurring billing workflows.
-This tutorial deploys Invoice Ninja on Ubuntu 24.04 with Docker Compose, places it behind HTTPS, creates the first admin user, removes bootstrap credentials, and verifies the system before storing business data.
+This tutorial deploys Invoice Ninja on Ubuntu 24.04 with Docker Compose, places it behind HTTPS, creates the first admin user, removes bootstrap credentials, creates a test client, and verifies the system before storing business data.

 Raff Technologies runs over 10,000 VMs across its compute platform in Vint Hill, Virginia, on AMD EPYC hardware with NVMe storage.